Get started with Docker for WindowsEstimated reading time: 21 minutes

 Welcome to Docker Desktop!

 The Docker Desktop for Windows section contains information about the Docker Desktop Community Stable release.
 For information about features available in Edge releases, see the Edge release notes.
 For information about Docker Desktop Enterprise (DDE) releases, see Docker Desktop Enterprise.

-Docker is a full development platform for creating containerized apps, and Docker Desktop for Windows is the best way to get started with Docker on Windows.
+Docker is a full development platform to build, run, and share containerized applications.
+Docker Desktop is the best way to get started with Docker on Windows.

-> Test your installation
+Test your installation